laurentlb/shader-minifier/README.md

   If you pass `-` for the output, it will be printed on stdout.

 * Use `--format` to control the output format.
 By default, it will create a C header.
-There are other options to get only the shader, or have it in a .js or nasm file.
+There are other options to get only the shader, or have it in a Javascript, Rust, or nasm file.

 ## Tips